Bmaluru/CourseProject/README.md

 2. 'CodeBook.md':
 This file briefly describes the HARSD.
-It then goes on to explain the variables I have selected from the HARDS, the transformations I have performed on those variables in order to arrive at the summary data, i.e., the tidyData.txt file.
+It then goes on to explain the variables I have selected from the HARDS and the transformations I have performed on those variables in order to arrive at the summary data, i.e., the tidyData.txt file.
 In addition, I explain why the summary data can indeed be considered "tidy" and explain how to read the variables in the summary data, including a data dictionary.

 How the R code, or Script, Works